Nirsi/vagrant-selenium/README.md

-# vagrant-selenium
+# Web Scraper using Vagrant with Selenium
-Vagrant configuration base on ubuntu/trusty64, ready to be used with Selenium.
+Vagrant configuration base on ubuntu/trusty64, ready to be used with Selenium and Python

 ## Introduction

 Selenium allows you to automate tests in Web Browsers.
-To do so, you need to have selenium webdriver installed for all the browsers that you want to run your test into.

 ## Installation